jawj/js-xre/README.md

 Provides extended (and genuinely-multi-line) Regular Expressions using tagged template strings.

-Originally created for plain JavaScript — details at http://blog.mackerron.com/2010/08/08/extended-multi-line-js-regexps/.
+For an explanation of extended RegExps, see http://blog.mackerron.com/2010/08/08/extended-multi-line-js-regexps/ (this is from 2010, when this was just for plain JavaScript).

-Now available for TypeScript, where tagged template strings make them genuinely usable and useful.
+Now available for TypeScript, where tagged template strings make this genuinely usable and useful.
 The general syntax is:

     xRegExp`myregexp`('flags');